sony/model_optimization/model_compression_toolkit/gptq/README.md

 ## GPTQ Usage

 For detailed examples and tutorials on using GPTQ in MCT with TensorFlow or PyTorch across various models and tasks, please refer to the [tutorials package](../../tutorials).
-You will find comprehensive explanations, notebook examples, and a [quick-start guide](../../tutorials/quick_start/README.md) for straightforward execution.
+You will find comprehensive explanations and notebook examples for straightforward execution.

 ## References